Stoxum/casinocoin-dev-portal/content/index.md

 `isConnected(): boolean`

-Checks if the CasinocoinAPI instance is connected to its casinocoind server.
+Checks if the StoxumAPI instance is connected to its stoxumd server.

 ### Parameters